gbinal/p-o-d.github.com/index.md

 --------------
 This section is a list of definitions and principles used to guide the project.

-2-1 [Open Data Principles](http://project-open-data.github.com/open-data-principles/) - The set of open data principles.
+2-1 [Open Data Principles](http://project-open-data.github.com/principles/) - The set of open data principles.

 2-2 [Open Standards](http://project-open-data.github.com/open-standards/) - The definition for open standards.
+NEEDS Content

 2-3 [Open Data Glossary](http://project-open-data.github.com/glossary/) - The glossary of open data terms.

 2-4 [Open Licenses](http://project-open-data.github.com/open-licenses/) - The definition for open licenses.
+NEEDS Content

-2-5 [Common Core Metadata](http://project-open-data.github.com/common-core-metadata-schema/) - The schema used to describe datasets and APIs, and published data at agency.gov/data.
+2-5 [Common Core Metadata](http://project-open-data.github.com/schema/) - The schema used to describe datasets and APIs, and published data at agency.gov/data.
+NEEDS Content

 #3.
 Implementation Guidance